-The graduate program in Evolution, Behavior, and Organismal Biology is designed to train students in advanced organismal biology with the emphasis on behavioral ecology, evolution, and functional morphology.
+The concentration in Evolution and Behavior is designed to train students in advanced organismal biology with the emphasis on behavioral ecology, evolution, and/or functional morphology.
 The mission of the program is to create scientists who are broadly trained and uniquely capable of asking questions and solving problems at the interface of these traditionally defined fields.
-Students admitted to the program should have a basic knowledge of genetics, evolution, anatomy, and/or behavioral ecology.
-Students will begin by taking core courses providing a broad foundation at the graduate level and will work toward a Ph.D. with a concentration in behavior and/or evolution.
-Students will develop an appreciation that all aspects of biology, whether cellular, physiological, anatomical, behavior, environmental, or social, are inextricably linked and cannot be fully understood as separate, parallel systems of knowledge.
+Students admitted to the program should have a basic knowledge of evolution, anatomy, physiology, and/or behavioral ecology.
+Students will begin by taking core courses providing a broad foundation at the graduate level and will work toward a Ph.D. with a concentration in evolution and behavior.
+Students will develop an appreciation that all aspects of biology, whether cellular, physiological, anatomical, behavior, evolutionary or social, are inextricably linked and cannot be fully understood as separate, parallel systems of knowledge.

 Graduate research in neuroscience includes study at subcellular, synaptic, and systems neurobiology and endocrinology to behavioral levels.
 The mission of the program is to create scientists who are broadly trained across the disciplines of neuroscience, from genes to cells to circuits to systems and behavior.
-Students admitted to the program should have a basic knowledge of biology, anatomy, physiology and/or systems neuroscience.
+Students admitted to the program should have a basic knowledge of anatomy, physiology, behavioral neuroscience, cellular neuroscience, and/or systems neuroscience.
 Students begin by taking core courses that provide a broad foundation at the graduate level and will work toward a Ph.D. with a concentration in neuroscience.
-Students will develop an appreciation that all aspects of neurobiology, whether cellular, physiological, anatomical, behavior, environmental, or social, are inextricably linked and cannot be fully understood as separate, parallel systems of knowledge.
+Students will develop an appreciation that all aspects of neurobiology, whether cellular, physiological, anatomical or behavioral, are inextricably linked and cannot be fully understood as separate, parallel systems of knowledge.